 - Dundee Golf Club (2750 W Bay Hwy, Louisdale): At the south tip of Bras d’Or Lake in West Bay is this 18-hole championship golf course.
 It takes you up South Mountain, with beautiful, peaceful views of the lake.
 Designed by Robert Moote and opened in 1977.

 - Cabot Links (18 Cabot Lane): Cabot Links is ranked among the Top 100 in the world and is Canada’s first true links golf course.
 Cabot Links is nestled between the Gulf of St. Lawrence and Inverness, with six holes right alongside the ocean and the remaining with ocean views.
 It’s a walking-only course (exceptions made for those with medical conditions).
 Designed by Rod Whitman and opened in 2012.

 - Cabot Cliffs (18 Cabot Lane): This linksland golf course is ranked 9th in the world by Golf Digest.
 It’s just north of its sister course, Cabot Links, and is also a walking-only course.
 Designed by Coore-Crenshaw and opened in 2015.

-- Le Portage (15580 Cabot Trail): Le Portage is considered a unique gem of public courses, sitting atop a forested plateau with the ocean to one side and the Cheticamp Mountains to the other.
-It’s just outside the Acadian village of Cheticamp.
+- Le Portage (15580 Cabot Trail): Le Portage is considered a unique gem of public courses.
+It sits atop a forested plateau with the ocean to one side and the Cheticamp Mountains to the other.
+Located just outside the Acadian village of Cheticamp.
 Designed by Robert and David Moote and opened in 1987.